 The Rt.
 Rev’d.
 David C. Rice

 The Rt.
 Rev’d.
-David C. Rice is the Provisional Bishop in the Episcopal Diocese of San Joaquin.
+David C. Rice is the Diocesan Bishop in the Episcopal Diocese of San Joaquin.
 An Episcopal Bishop offers governance over the diocese in which he or she has been consecrated or translated (moving from another diocese).
 This governance occurs through various synodical processes.
 Their presidency includes ordinations and confirmations.
 A bishop supervises the clergy of his or her diocese and is the Chief Priest.

 David was formerly the Diocesan Bishop in the Diocese of Waiapu in the Anglican Church in Aotearoa/New Zealand and Polynesia.
 The geography and agricultural emphasis of/in Waiapu is not dissimilar to that of San Joaquin.
 Moreover, the inclusive emphasis of both dioceses and the focus on “missional ministry” are included in the fascinating list of similarities which these dioceses share though hemispheres apart.
 Prior to David’s consecration as the fifteenth Bishop of Waiapu, he was Dean of the Cathedral of St. Paul’s in the Diocese of Dunedin in New Zealand.
 And before David’s deanship, he was Vicar of Mt.
 Herbert Parish on Banks Peninsula in the Diocese of Christchurch also in NZ.
 David became an Anglican Priest in 1997, prior to that he was a United Methodist Minister.